 However, unless you want to write a “controversial” book that might sell quite well, it’s probably a good idea to forget about Martians, little green men and other forms of extraterrestrial life when contemplating the question, “Why was Machu Picchu built?”

-If you are (still?) interested in a trip to this epic historical site we suggest you check out FindLocalTrips.com a tour comparison website with heaps of info and all the different options for taking that trip of a lifetime.
+If you’re wanting to view more options, we suggest you check out FindLocalTrips.com a tour comparison website with heaps of info and all the different options for taking that trip of a lifetime.

 If you would like to highlight any more theories about why Machu Picchu was built (alien or otherwise), feel free to post a comment below.